Sheriff's office: Man faces weapons charge after fleeing traffic stop - Salisbury Post

 Sheriff’s office: Man faces weapons charge after fleeing traffic stop

-SALISBURY –Tamin Kenyon Benjamin, 20, of Salisbury, was charged with possession of a firearm by a felon and felony fleeing to elude arrest on Thursday in connection to a Saturday incident during which he allegedly drove away from a traffic stop.
+SALISBURY – Tamin Kenyon Benjamin, 20, of Salisbury, was charged with possession of a firearm by a felon and felony fleeing to elude arrest on Thursday in connection to a Saturday incident during which he allegedly drove away from a traffic stop.

 According to an incident report from Rowan County Sheriff’s Office, Benjamin was pulled over after a deputy ran the plate number of a Chevrolet Impala being driven in the South Main Street and Airport Road area.
 The vehicle’s registration was expired and the vehicle’s owner, which was not Benjamin, had an expired license.